ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `FIP_NAME`: This is an optional build option which specifies the FIP filename for the `fip` target.
 Default is `fip.bin`.

+*   `FWU_FIP_NAME`: This is an optional build option which specifies the FWU FIP filename for the `fwu_fip` target.
+Default is `fwu_fip.bin`.

+*   `BL2U`:  This is an optional build option which specifies the path to BL2U image.
+In this case, the BL2U in the ARM Trusted Firmware will not be built.

+*   `SCP_BL2U`: Path to SCP_BL2U image in the host file system.
+This image is optional.
+It is only needed if the platform makefile specifies that it is required in order to build the `fwu_fip` target.

+*   `NS_BL2U`: Path to NS_BL2U image in the host file system.
+This image is optional.
+It is only needed if the platform makefile specifies that it is required in order to build the `fwu_fip` target.

 *   `CROSS_COMPILE`: Prefix to toolchain binaries.
 Please refer to examples in this document for usage.